dmbarbour/awelon/AboutAO.md

 These representations are understood as exact rational numbers.

-Additionally, literal numbers in AO are always given a unit structure, represented as data of the form `(number * units)`, where `units` is a static list (potentially empty) of `(label * integer)` pairs.
+Additionally, literal numbers in AO are always given a unit structure, represented as data of the form `(number * units)`, where `units` is a static list (potentially empty, terminated by numeric 1) of `(label * integer)` pairs.
 Standard support for units provides better type safety.

         3`m/s
         1.4e2`kg*m^2